LastArtistStanding/last-artist-standing/README.md

 Next, install Bundler: `gem install bundler`.

-Finally, you will need to set up PostgreSQL.
+The remaining dependencies do not need anything special.
-On Debian derivatives, simply `apt install postgresql`.
+On Debian derivatives, the you can just use APT:
+`apt install postgresql libpq-dev imagemagick nodejs`

 ### Installing and Configuring
 Throughout this process, you may need to set environment variables.